 This carrot cake is loaded with carrots, yummy spices, a bit of walnuts and the most delicious cream cheese frosting layered in.
-Plus all my tried and true tricks for the best tasting carrot cake!
+Plus all my tried and true tricks for the best tasting cake!

-Actually the first year I started making a carrot cake for Easter was the same year we showed up to Easter dinner at a friend’s, with the cake, long story short they thought we were bringing an Easter ham, we thought they were cooking the Easter ham.
+Actually the first year I started making it for Easter was the same year we showed up to Easter dinner at a friend’s, with the cake, long story short they thought we were bringing an Easter ham, we thought they were cooking the Easter ham.

 There was no ham.

 But there was the best carrot cake in the world, it saved the day and it’s a show stopper.

-Listen, I’m not here to say “you cannot have xyz in your carrot cake” by preference I don’t add pineapple but my mother loves it with pineapple, and I love walnuts so walnuts it is.
+Listen, I’m not here to say “you cannot have xyz in your cake” by preference I make it without pineapple but my mother loves it with pineapple.

 I’m here to help tackle a few carrot cake questions.
 And hopefully make your carrot cake making less stressful.

 How do you get all that moisture without pineapple?